programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 ### Check for Successful Matches

 At the end of each jar movement, you want to check if the jar was moved to the correct spot.
 One way to do this is to determine the distance between the jar and the matching site (torus).
 You need to set an allowed distance difference that will allow for non-exact placement, but will not be successful if a jar is placed on a torus nearby.
 Here we will use 5 cm (2.5cm * ratio).

-The event object for drag events contains the identity of the object being dragged ('event.object'), so we can use that in the handler function.
-We can get the matching site from its userData, and then use the getWorldPosition method to find out the coordinates of the matching site.
-The getWorldPosition method puts the coordinates into a vector (x, y, z) that is given as an argument, in this case 'testposition'.
-This vector can not be null to begin with so it is set as (0,0,0).
-Then we use another vector 'aposition' to get the position of the selected object.
-We call the distanceTo method on the aposition vector to determine the distance between the two vectors and test if it is smaller than our allowed distance.

 If the test is successful, there has to be a signal to the user.
 Here we will change the background colour to a random colour, and make the jar unmoveable (and rotate it to be upright).
 No signal will be given for an incorrect match.
 We will create an additional group called 'unmoveable' and attach any jars that are placed close enough to their torus to that group.
 Objects can only be attached to one group, so when a model is moved to 'unmoveable' it will no longer be in 'jars' and so the mouse will not detect it.

-Change
+We need extra variables for the new 'unmoveable' group, 'selectedObject' which is the selected jar and the 'truesite' which is the site that the selected jar should match.
+As no jar is selected at the start we will make truesite and selectedObject 'null' to start with.

+Replace:
 ```
 let jars, tori;
 ```

-to
+with:
 ```
 let jars, tori, unmoveable;
+let selectedObject = null;
 let truesite = null;
-let selectedObject = null;
 ```
 within the init function, after:
 ```